MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/inventory-aging-report-storage.md

 ## Turn the Inventory value storage report feature on or off

 To use this feature, it must be turned on for your system.
 As of Supply Chain Management version 10.0.32, it's turned on by default.
-Admins can turn this functionality on or off by searching for the *Inventory aging report storage* feature in the [**Feature management** workspace](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).
+As of Supply Chain Management version 10.0.36, the feature is mandatory and can't be turned off.
+If you're running a version older than 10.0.36, then admins can turn this functionality on or off by searching for the *Inventory aging report storage* feature in the [**Feature management** workspace](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).

 ## Run an Inventory aging report storage